MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Fsolution-architectures%2Fmaster%2Fapps%2Fdeployment-stamp%2Ftraffic-routing.json)

-## Next steps
+## Related guidance

 - Sharding can be used as another, simpler, approach to scale out your data tier.
 Stamps implicitly shard their data, but sharding does not require a Deployment Stamp.
-For more information, see [Sharding Pattern](sharding.md).
+For more information, see the [Sharding pattern](sharding.md).
 - If a traffic routing service is deployed, the [Gateway Routing](gateway-routing.md) and [Gateway Offloading](gateway-offloading.md) patterns can be used together to make the best use of this component.